cM2908/leetcode-spark/README.md

 #### Get Started :<br/>

-- (Note: This guide assumes that you already have PostgreSQL database & Apache Spark installed)<br/>
+- This guide assumes that you already have PostgreSQL database & Apache Spark installed<br/>
 - Load dump file to your local PostgreSQL setup.<br/>
-- This repository contains all the information needed to load postgresql dump file (that contains tables of all leetcode sql questions) into your local postgresql setup<br/>
+- [Leetcode-Sql](https://github.com/cM2908/leetcode-sql) This repository contains all the information needed to load postgresql dump file (that contains tables of all leetcode sql questions) into your local postgresql setup.<br/>

 #### Integrate Apache Spark with PostgreSQL database :<br/>